 The Artemisia annua L., a species of the family Asteraceae (or Compositae), is a wormwood can reach over 3 meters high in culture.
 Its natural distribution extends to all warm temperate zones.
 The plant is also found in some countries in inter-tropical regions, particularly Vietnam, but it grows very well in Europe.

-The Chinese know the virtues of Artemisia for over 2000 years and antipyretic use this plant effectively against malaria and cancer.
+The Chinese have known the virtues of Artemisia for over 2000 years and use this febrifuge plant effectively against malaria and cancer.
 Around 1990, Chinese scientists sought collaboration with the European pharmaceutical industries.

 From that moment, modern science begins to take an interest in the striking efficacy of this plant.

 Artemisia Annua contains a sesquiterpene lactone, artemisinin, effective against several strains of parasite responsible for malaria and against cancer.
 A eight years ago initiated breeding program has developed a rich variety of artemisinin (its dried leaves can contain more than 1.3%).
 This variety has been the subject of a request for protection from the International Union for the Protection of New Varieties of Plants (UPOV), under the name of Artemis.

 Controlling the cultivation of this species is currently the subject of extensive agronomic experiments, but a certain number of technical indications can already be proposed.

 Sow in shelves, under light shelter.
 Do not cover seeds that germinate in the light.
 Keep the seedling moist with a spray bottle.
 When possible, transplant the plants in individual pots and then in the ground, when they have 5 to 6 leaves.
 The distance between plants is 60 cm to 1 m.
 Germination of seeds can take a few days to several weeks.